Beginners Guide to Fume Hoods and Safety Cabinets

 Biological Safety cabinets are now categorized based on what protection they afford you, your samples and the environment.

 Class 1 BSC is the opposite of a clean bench: lab air instead flows into the workspace, over your specimen, up through a HEPA filter and is then recycled back to the room.
 You’re likely to find these in use with centrifuges, homogenizers and where aerosols are an issue, but not where you’ll work hands-on with live cells.
-Since it vents back into the lab, avoid using hazardous reagents here!
+Since it vents back into the lab, avoid using hazardous reagents here.
+For other tips, read our 3 things you shouldn’t do with your biological safety cabinets.

 Class 2, A1 BSC is your familiar tissue or cell culture hood.
 Lab air is drawn in through the front grille, then directed up the back of hood before passing through a HEPA filter, where some clean air vents out to the laboratory and the rest flows back down to – and around – the work space, repeating the cycle again.